preciofishbone/OmniaDocsG2/admin-settings/app-settings/index.rst

 .. image:: app-settings-settings-edit-v7.png

-If you select "Limit View Access" you can change view permissions for the app to sprcific users.
+If you select "Limit View Access" you can change view permissions for the app to specific users.

 Switching Template
 -------------------